-- You must have a SYS user password on the database where you plan to load PL/SQL Web Toolkit packages required by mod_plsql. - The database to which you plan to connect mod_plsql must be up and running. - Oracle HTTP Server mod_plsql ships with OWA package version 10.1.2.0.8.
-It is recommended that the OWA packages installed in the database are at least version 10.1.2.0.4.
+- You must have a SYS user password on the database where you plan to load PL/SQL Web Toolkit packages required by mod_plsql. - The database to which you plan to connect mod_plsql must be up and running. - Oracle HTTP Server mod_plsql ships with OWA package version 10.1.2.0.9.